 How to Style a Faux Hawk

-If you’re a modern male ready to explore the faux hawk in all its glory, our first bit of advice would be to pursue a style that goes best with the physical structure of your face.
-Also, if this is new territory you might consider leaving most of initial legwork in the hands of your barber.
-That same barber or hairdresser will not only help you discover your personal faux hawk aesthetic, but give you proper guidance in terms of maintaining that aesthetic at home until your next haircut.
+If your ready to explore the faux hawk in all its glory, our first bit of advice would be to pursue a style that goes best with the physical structure of your face.
+Also, if this marks new territory for you and your hair, then you might consider leaving most of the initial legwork in the hands of your barber.
+That same barber or hairdresser will not just help you discover your personal faux hawk hairstyle, but also give you proper guidance in terms of maintaining the aesthetic at home.

 10 Faux Hawk Haircuts and Hairstyles for Men